nf-core/sarek/docs/usage.md

 ### --trim_fastq
 Use this to perform adapter trimming [Trim Galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md)

+### --cores
+Instructs Trim Galore to use up to four cores.

 ### --clip_r1
 Instructs Trim Galore to remove <int> bp from the 5' end of read 1 (or single-end reads).
 This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.